tortorello/angular-quickblox/README.md

 angular2-quickblox
 =========

 A minimal Node module providing Quickblox integration for Angular 2+.
+At this moment, the module works with the default QuickBlox callbacks and not promises.

 ## Installation